-The proposed total parking supply is equal to 1.67 spaces per unit or 1.03 spaces per bedroom.
-The resident parking supply (excluding guest parking spaces) is equal to 1.56 spaces per unit or 0.97 spaces per bedroom.
-The total parking supply exceeds the average parking ratios for comparable developments in other suburban downtowns.
+The proposed total parking supply is equal to 1.40 spaces per unit or 1.29 spaces per bedroom.
+The resident parking supply (excluding guest parking spaces) is equal to 1.21 spaces per unit or 1.12 spaces per bedroom.
+The total parking supply exceeds the average parking ratios for spaces per unit for comparable developments in other suburban downtowns.
 Based on parking occupancy counts, the parking supply provided at each development meets resident demand.
 For each development, resident parking is assigned and managed through the lease agreement; and therefore, the number of vehicles onsite is restricted.
 The proposed parking supply would be managed in a similar manner with assigned parking spaces designated through lease agreements.

+Additionally, use of any of the designated guest parking spaces would require a temporary pass from the leasing office in order to manage occupancy of these spaces.
 The proposed parking supply, combined with the management plan, is expected to be sufficient to meet resident demand and spillover resident parking is not anticipated.
-The proposed temporary parking supply exceeds guest parking provided for comparable developments.
+Further, the proposed designated guest parking supply exceeds guest parking provided for comparable developments.
 Spillover to downtown public parking facilities is not anticipated.